MissionMarsFourthHorizon/operation-remote-resupply/Module 1/Operation Remote Resupply, Part 1.md

     _Merging  folders_

-1. In the "Destination File Exists" dialog, again check **Apply to all items** and then click **Yes**.
+1. In the "Destination File Exists" dialog, again check **Apply to all items** and click **Yes**.
 This will update your Android images and assets with appropriately branded assets for your app.

     ![Overwriting existing resources](Images/vs-accept-overwrite-01.png)